logicalguess/DynamicBehavior/README.md

 one parameter.
 The block will receive the target object as the first parameter, and the selector's single parameter as the second.

-## The LGObjectExtender singleton helper
+## The LGObjectExtender Singleton Helper

 This is a utility class that encapsulates the usage of the extension methods presented above.